73rd Annual Japanese Food & Cultural Bazaar – 2019

 Two-Day Festival - 8/10 and 8/11 - 11 am - 8 pm

 Our Annual Japanese Food & Cultural Bazaar is always held on the 2nd FULL WEEKEND of August.
 Each year, this event is a huge success and the funds raised go to support our temple activities all year long.
-The words “Thank You” are not enough to express our gratitude to the Greater Sacramento community for their patronage over the past 70 years.
+The words “Thank You” are not enough to express our gratitude to the Greater Sacramento community for their patronage over the decades.
 It is through the continued support of our families, friends and visitors, as well as hundreds of dedicated volunteers, that enable us to keep this longstanding tradition alive as a highlight of the summer!

 Parking available at city lot underneath Highway 50 at 8th and X Street for a flat rate.
 Courtesy shuttle available or short 10 minute walk.